ilang2020/nodejs_api/README.md

 # nodejs_api
-nodejs with invesifyjs and express
+nodejs with inversifyjs and express